Robust Bayesian Optimization via Tempered Posteriors: Tempering Schedule Design

-where $\hat\sigma^2$ denotes a global estimate of the observation-noise variance.
+where $\widehat\sigma_t^2$ denotes a global estimate of the observation-noise variance available at time $t$.
 This estimator depends only on prequential quantities $(\mu_{s-1,1}(x_s),\sigma_{s-1,1}^2(x_s))$ and adopts a conservative information-matching approximation by setting the model-side bias term $\big(\theta_0(x_s)-\mu_{t-1,1}(x_s)\big)^2$ to zero in the as-if-correct world.
-In practice, \eqref{eq:hw-alpha-es} is easy to compute and typically yields $\widehat{\alpha}_T\le 1$ early in BO, since $\widehat{\mathrm{MSE}}_t$ reflects both noise and misspecification; as posterior uncertainty contracts under correct specification and with consistent $\hat\sigma^2$, the ratio drifts toward $1$.
+In practice, \eqref{eq:hw-alpha-es} is easy to compute: after observing $y_t$, we compute $\widehat\alpha_t$ from $\mathcal D_t$ and use it to construct the tempered surrogate and select $x_{t+1}$.
+This typically yields $\widehat{\alpha}_T\le 1$ early in BO, since $\widehat{\mathrm{MSE}}_t$ reflects both noise and misspecification; as posterior uncertainty contracts under correct specification and with a consistent $\widehat\sigma_t^2$, the ratio drifts toward $1$.
 We present our entire BO framework with scheduled tempered posterior in Algorithm \ref{alg:bo-alpha-gp-gei} of Appendix \ref{sec:algo-pseudo}.

 Our proposed tempering schedule in (\ref{eq:hw-alpha-es}) is highly general and remains coherent even when applied to acquisition functions beyond the $g$-EI family.
 We conclude this section with Proposition \ref{prop:calibration2}, which establishes that the proposed tempering schedule is well-behaved asymptotically.
-In the well-specified regime, the schedule satisfies $\hat{\alpha}_t$ approaching to $1$ asymptotically, indicating no tempering is needed.
-In contrast, when the model is misspecified, we have $\hat{\alpha}_t$ converges to a limit smaller than $1$, reflecting the reduced information that each observation contributes relative to the misspecified surrogate.
+In the well-specified regime, the schedule satisfies $\widehat{\alpha}_t\xrightarrow{p}1$ under the stated conditions, indicating no tempering is needed.
+In contrast, when the model is misspecified, we have $\widehat{\alpha}_t$ converging to a limit smaller than $1$, reflecting the reduced information that each observation contributes relative to the misspecified surrogate.